 Our children enjoy attending Tom Matsumoto.
 The school has a reputation for assigning plenty of homework.
 I am pleased with the instructors that my children are assigned to.
 Teachers provide weekly feedback and communicate regularly about classroom agenda.
 Children at the school get along with each other fairly well.
 There hasn't been any issues that would be a cause for concern.
 Traffic can get rather clogged during pick-up and drop-off especially when it rains.
 I haven't had any serious issues with that.
 In regards to ethnicity I think folks should think about what cultural diversity really means and how that is applied in fairness.
 There are schools that are majority Hispanic or African American.
 One could argue that these schools lack diversity as well.
 As for the school administrators they do their jobs fairly well.
 I certainly believe that there are areas to improve upon and things they do well.
 The school has a high API rating.
 Perhaps this is due in large part with the role that parents have in their children's education and expectations thereof.
 They push the school to do well and more is expected of their children; pushing teachers to excel and enhance schoolwork.

 Tom Matsumoto Elementary School is a public middle school in San Jose.
-The principal of Tom Matsumoto Elementary School is James Sherman, whose e-mail is firstname.lastname@example.org.
-913 students go to Tom Matsumoto Elementary School and identify primarily as Asian; Hispanic; and White, non-Hispanic.
+The principal of Tom Matsumoto Elementary School is James Sherman, who can be contacted at firstname.lastname@example.org.
+913 students attend Tom Matsumoto Elementary School and identify as Asian; Hispanic; and White, non-Hispanic.
 12% of the Tom Matsumoto Elementary School students have "limited English proficiency."
 4% of the 913 students here are paying reduced lunch prices.
-The ratio of students to teachers at Tom Matsumoto Elementary School is 21:1.
+The student to teacher ratio at Tom Matsumoto Elementary School is 21:1.
 Chaboya Middle School is one of the nearest middle schools.